mozilla/data-docs/cookbooks/new_ping.md

 specific, concrete asks that can be translated to data points.
 This will also make it easier down the line as you start data review.

+More detail on how to design and implement new pings [can be found here](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/custom-pings.html).

 Create a Schema
 ---------------
 Use JSON Schema to start with.
 See the examples schemas in the